-- Store this in a clean glass jar.
+Store this mango pickle in a clean glass jar.

 1. Dry roast methi seeds till they begin to smell good.
 Transfer these to a plate.
 To the same hot pan, add oil and allow it to warm up.
 Set aside to cool completely.
 You can skip warming the oil if you intend to finish it with in 10 to 12 days.
 If using cold pressed oil, skip heating the oil.